vhxs/digital-logic-stuff/notes.md

 - 74148 Decimal to BCD encoder
 - 7476 JK flip-flop

+Flip flops
+- Set and reset are synchronous and take effect on the next clock cycle.
+- Preset and clear are asynchronous and take effect _immediately_.

 Other notes
 - Synchronous versus asynchronous sequential logic.
 Difference is how the clock signal is propagated through the circuit.